sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 Furthermore, below are some resources for those interested in learning more about this awesome language:

-***Disclaimer:*** *None of the materials below contain referral links or any other sponsored content.
-Everything included is of my own choosing.*
+***Disclaimer:*** *None of the materials below contain referral links or other sponsored content.
+Everything included is of my own selection.*

 **First stops:**
 - **[Scala Docs, Scala](https://docs.scala-lang.org/):** The recommended first stop, including everything required to start using Scala.
-This documentation page includes:
+This documentation page includes the following:
 	- Getting Started
 	- Tour of Scala
 	- Scala Toolkit